neoligero/ceartas/README.md

 1. If the process need to be done on the fly we would need to have a load balancer in the middle and several instances of the application orchestrated with kubernetes, AWS or whatever.

 2. If the answer is not mandatory, I would send the message into a queue and to have a second process in the background processing all this in background.

+- There is a Postman collection in the contrib folder, but the endpoint is mocked.